chaobin/chaobin.github.io/_posts/2016-03-09-multivariate-linear-regression.md

 **[Pearson Correlation](https://en.wikipedia.org/wiki/Pearson_product-
-moment_correlation_coefficient)** is based on measuring the variance of data(I found PCC a helper in memorizing several statistical equation as it combines several measurement into one single equation).
-Anyway, the Pearson Correlation gives you a linear correlation measure between two variable.
+moment_correlation_coefficient)** is based on measuring the variance of data(I found PCC a helper in memorizing several statistical equations as it combines several measurements into one single equation).
+Anyway, the Pearson Correlation gives you a linear correlation measure between two variables.
 In our case, this can be used to tell us the level of correlation (not causation, although a correlation sometimes leads to the discovery of causation, but usually it needs some domain knowledge or common sense to justify) between each input and the outcome.

-**In [6]:**
+**In [3]:**

 {% highlight python %}
 # pandas has a corr() that by default uses the pearson method